Dawn-Protocol/dawn-erc20-erc777/README.md

 # Overview

-Below is an narrative introduction how contracts are deployed and engineered.
+Below is a narrative introduction to the Dawn token and related smart contracts.

 # Base packages